errantlinguist/CSXTransformation/README.md

 Notes
 --------------------------------------------------------------------------------
 * The definitions provided by the XSD files in this project are permissive in that they validate CSX document data as "correct" even if certain elements are missing.
+* The definitions provided by the XSD files in this project define a format superset of the actual schema seen in the CSX corpus, e.g. certain document elements are defined by the XSD as `nillable` elements even though the actual data from CSX never contains "nill" elements (in the corpus, the element of often left empty instead)
 * `xsl:include` declarations in the code must be adjusted to point to valid URLs.